-Screening mammography can produce inaccurate results, and as a result, many women receive false-positive or false-negative results.
-A false-positive result occurs when a mammogram shows a suspicious image, but there is actually no breast cancer.
+Determining the benefits and harms of mammography screening is challenging.
+Not only do a woman’s individual risk factors need to be considered, but screening mammography can produce inaccurate results.
+Consequently, many women receive reports of either false-positive or false-negative results.
+A false-positive result occurs when a woman’s mammogram shows an abnormality or a suspicious area on the image, but she does not have breast cancer.
 A false-negative result occurs when a woman’s mammography results are normal, but she actually has breast cancer.
-In the United States, it has been estimated that a woman’s cumulative risk for a false-positive result after ten mammograms is almost 50% and the risk for undergoing an unnecessary biopsy is almost 20%.

-Evidence from studies of varied quality indicates that, overall, mammography screening has a modest effect on breast cancer mortality.
-When analyzed in absolute terms, the death rate is reduced by just 0.05%.
+Evidence from both randomized controlled trials and observational studies of varied quality indicate that, overall, mammography screening has a modest effect on breast cancer mortality.
+When analyzed in absolute terms, the death rate is reduced by just 0.03% in women under 50 and 0.2% in women between 60 and 69 who receive the most benefit.
 Like with all medical interventions, there are harms associated with screening mammography such as misdiagnosis and overtreatment.
-Two comprehensive reviews of the evidence conclude that the overall impact in mortality is small and biases in the trials could either “erase or create it.”
+Two comprehensive reviews of the evidence conclude that the overall impact on mortality is small and biases in the trials could either “erase or create it.”
 Women should discuss with their doctors their own risk profile, the potential benefits, harms, and complexities of screening mammography, and make informed decisions about screening.
 Mammography may provide benefits for some women, but it may also harm others.